fabilj825/EntityLinkerUmls/README.md

 3. in models -> our NEL with Scispacy Large \

 After unzipping you can decide if you want to train based on our scripts, or use inference_all_models.ipynb to test the unzipped models on MedMentions.
+### copy MRCONSO and MRDEF to umlsfiles
+Due to licenses it is not allowed to provide these files.
+Please copy them into the umlsfiles folder for running reprocessingUMLS.ipynb
 ### jupyter nb
 start jupyter with: \
 jupyter notebook